Last updated: May 4, 2026

 - Use the current year form: for spring 2026 filing, that usually means 2025 Arizona forms.

-- Check whether your income is really taxable in Arizona: Social Security and military retired pay are not; many private retirement withdrawals are.
+- Check whether your income is really taxable in Arizona: Social Security and uniformed-services retired pay are not; many private retirement withdrawals are.

-- Ask about relief before you pay a preparer: use the free-prep options first.
+- Ask about relief before you pay a preparer: use free-prep options first if your return is not too complex.

-- If you are running out of time: file the extension, then finish carefully.
+- If you are running out of time: file an extension, then finish carefully.

 Reality checks